Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   a more pass through like functionality.
   In this case also manifests and other client specific
   information needs to be ingested.
 Besides these factors
-  , chosing a workflow for a video streaming platform depends
+  , choosing a workflow for a video streaming platform depends
   on many factors.
-The media ingest best practice
+The live ingest specification covers these two types of workflows by two different
-  covers these two types of workflows by two different
+  profiles fmp4/CMAF ingest and DASH/HLS ingest.
-  profiles.
   The best choice for a specific platform depends
   on many of the use case specific requirements, circumstances
   and the available technologies.